Venom-Biochem-Lab/venome/docs/backend.md

 ## TM Align

+For protein aligning and model combining (e.g. on the Compare page), we use [TM Align](https://zhanggroup.org/TM-align/).

-To add TM Align do
+To add TM Align to your local development setup, run

 ```bash
 ./run.sh add_tmalign